expo/expo/docs/pages/versions/unversioned/sdk/battery.md

 ### `Battery.watchPowerModeChange(callback)`

-Subscribe to Low Power Mode (iOS) or Battery Saver Mode (Android) updates.
+Subscribe to Low Power Mode (iOS) or Power Saver Mode (Android) updates.
 The event fired whenever the power mode is toggled.

 #### Arguments

-- **callback (_function_)** A callback that is invoked when Low Power Mode (iOS) or Battery Saver Mode (Android) changes.
+- **callback (_function_)** A callback that is invoked when Low Power Mode (iOS) or Power Saver Mode (Android) changes.
 The callback is provided a single argument that is an object with a `lowPowerMode` key.

 #### Returns